Irish coffee: Origin

 Several places claim to have developed the modern recipe in the 1950s.
 One version is attributed to a Joe Sheridan, head chef at the restaurant and coffee shop in the Foynes Airbase flying boat terminal (about 15 km from present-day Shannon Airport, County Clare).
 In 1942 or 1943, he added whiskey to the coffee of some disembarking passengers.

-Stanton Delaplane, a travel writer for the San Francisco Chronicle, maintains he brought Irish coffee to the United States after drinking it at Shannon Airport.
-His version is that he worked with the Buena Vista Cafe in San Francisco to start serving it on November 10, 1952.
+Stanton Delaplane, a travel writer for the San Francisco Chronicle, maintains he drank Irish coffee at Shannon Airport and he worked with the Buena Vista Cafe in San Francisco to start serving it on November 10, 1952.
 Sheridan later emigrated to work at the Buena Vista Cafe.